nknapp/vitest-react-18-testing-library-missing-act-workaround/README.md

 # Why?

-I was trying to run tests using React 18, `@testing-library/react` and `vitest`.
+I was trying to run tests using React 18, `@testing-library/react` and `vitest` and got the warning.
-When testing React, you might have encountered the warning:

 > Warning: An update to App inside a test was not wrapped in act(...).
 > ...

-This warning is printed, whenever a component updates and the control flow is not either inside an `act()` call, or a `waitFor()` call.
+This warning is usually printed, whenever a component updates and the control flow is not either inside an `act()` call, but when using `@testing-library`-or a `waitFor()` call.

 With `vitest` and React 18, this warning was printed, even though the code was clearly within `waitFor()`.
 I added a lot of `console.log`-statements in